jackson15j/cv/craig_astill_cv.md

   Senior / Chief Engineers on solutions to the issues that affected the Engineering Team (eg. Process Inefficiencies, Poor design, Risks, lack of automation).
-* Provided Technical guidance towards the Engineering Direction and improvements to the CI & DevOps processes.
+* Technical guidance towards the Engineering Direction and improvements to the CI & DevOps processes.
 * Mentored Junior Engineers and provided direction/evaluation to their Line Managers..